Puff Pastry Danishes

 - Preheat oven to 425°.
 Beat first four ingredients until smooth; beat in 1 egg yolk.

 - Mix water and remaining egg yolk.
 On a lightly floured surface, unfold each sheet of puff pastry; roll into a 12-in. square.
-Cut each into nine 4-in. squares; transfer to parchment paper-lined baking sheets.
+Cut each into nine 4-in. squares; transfer to parchment-lined baking sheets.

 - Top each square with 1 tablespoon cream cheese mixture and 1 rounded teaspoon jam.
 Bring two opposite corners of pastry over filling, sealing with yolk mixture.
 Brush tops with remaining yolk mixture.

 - Bake until golden brown, 14-16 minutes.
 Serve warm.
 Refrigerate leftovers.

 Nutrition Facts1 pastry: 197 calories, 12g fat (4g saturated fat), 33mg cholesterol, 130mg sodium, 20g carbohydrate (3g sugars, 2g fiber), 3g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 recipe says to beat first four ingredients.
 Does that mean the flour is part of the mixture??
 Thank you

 These are as tasty as they are easy!
 I used apricot preserves because I had them on hand.
 I bought the preserves for a different recipe but now can't remember what it was- lol.
 The results got rave reviews from the family, and soon I will be sharing these with my book club.
 Perfect as written!
 2 thumbs up!